Rybrevant

 Overview

-Rybrevant is a cancer medicine used to treat adults with advanced non-small cell lung cancer (NSCLC) whose cancer cells have certain genetic changes.
-These changes are in the gene for a protein that controls cell growth, epidermal growth factor receptor (EGFR), and are known as ‘activating EGFR exon 20 insertion mutations’.
-The medicine is given when cancer treatment with platinum-based medicines has not worked well enough.
+Rybrevant is a cancer medicine used to treat adults with advanced non-small cell lung cancer (NSCLC) whose cancer cells have certain genetic changes in the epidermal growth factor receptor (EGFR) gene.
+When the cancer has activating EGFR exon 20 insertion mutations, Rybrevant is used:

 Rybrevant contains the active substance amivantamab.

 The medicine can only be obtained with a prescription.
 Treatment with Rybrevant should be started and supervised by a doctor who is experienced in using cancer medicines and given in a setting where any infusion-related side effects can be managed.
+Before starting treatment, patients must be tested to confirm that the tumour cells have changes to the EGFR gene.

-Rybrevant is given as an infusion (drip) into a vein.
-The first week’s dose is split over two successive days, and then it is given once weekly for the next three weeks and after that once every two weeks.
-The dose of the medicine depends on the patient’s bodyweight.
 Treatment is continued until the disease gets worse or side effects become too severe.
-Treatment should be stopped temporarily or permanently, and subsequent doses may be reduced if the patient experiences certain side effects.
+Treatment should be stopped temporarily or permanently, or subsequent doses may be reduced, if the patient experiences certain side effects.

 For more information about using Rybrevant, see the package leaflet or contact your doctor or pharmacist.

-Response to treatment (shrinkage in size of the cancer) was assessed using body imaging.
+In the first main study, Rybrevant was effective at reducing the size of the cancer in patients who had previously been treated with platinum-based cancer medicines.
+Rybrevant was not compared with any other treatment or placebo (a dummy treatment).
+The response to treatment (shrinkage in size of the cancer) was assessed using body imaging.
 In around 37% (42 out of 114) of the patients, the cancer shrank after treatment with Rybrevant.
 On average, responses lasted for just over 12 months.

-The European Medicines Agency, therefore, decided that Rybrevant’s benefits are greater than its risks and it can be authorised for use in the EU.
+The European Medicines Agency therefore decided that Rybrevant’s benefits are greater than its risks and it can be authorised for use in the EU.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Rybrevant have been included in the summary of product characteristics and the package leaflet.